tano8753/xblue_es-de/README.md

     fi
 done
 ```
-That's all, Hope everyone enjoy this guide ☺️
+That's all, Hope you enjoy this guide ☺️